Varundo/Varundo/README.md

 across India.

 My art practice involves creating immersive installations that use code and sound as primary tools.
-In 2018 I created a 3 room sound installation at Goa’s Serendipity Arts Festival using his hand built electromagnetic microphones.
+In 2018 I created a 3 room sound installation at Goa’s Serendipity Arts Festival using hand built electromagnetic microphones.
 In 2021 I presented my first solo show at Experimenter - Hindustan Road which showcased 3 works driven by self built hardware and software.
 In 2023 I was a digital artist in residence at India Art Fair in collaboration with Apple, where I showcased an immersive room installation that was